 Clean the hydraulic cylinder rods with a clean cloth soaked in the same oil as in the hydraulic system.
 Remove any burrs or nicks on the rods with a fine grained hand stone or crocus cloth.

-Test the auxiliary steering system (optional) in a level area free from obstructions:
+Test the auxiliary steering system in a level area free from obstructions:

-Turn the ignition switch to the ON position but do not start the engine.
-Turn the auxiliary steering switch ON.
+1. Turn the ignition switch to the ON position but do not start the engine.
+Turn the auxiliary steering switch to the ON position.